 Going forward, Hafner would give Coleman a controlling interest in his toy line, if Coleman merely lent him some manufacturing space.
 “Once I get production up, I can get distribution from Montgomery Ward, and we’ll be off and running!”

 Maybe it wasn’t the most wildly convincing proposal in the world, but timing wise, it was fortuitous.
-A year or two earlier, W. O. Coleman had acquired a struggling Chicago hardware business, the Edmonds-Metzel MFG Co., which had an established factory at what is now 2609 W. Wilcox Avenue.
+A year or two earlier, W. O. Coleman had acquired a small, underperforming Chicago hardware business, the Edmonds-Metzel MFG Co., which had an established factory at what is now 2609 W. Wilcox Avenue.
 It wouldn’t require much effort to add a small toy production line to the plant.

 [1905 ad for the Edmonds-Metzel MFG Co., which would later birth American Flyer]